How to Convert a Visitor Visa to a Study Permit Without Leaving Canada (2026 Guide)

 • Visitors who have received a Letter of Acceptance (LOA) from a Designated Learning Institution (DLI)

-• Visitors who have completed a short-term prerequisite course (language, pathway, bridging)
+• Visitors who have completed a short-term prerequisite course (language, pathway, or bridging)

 • Visitors who are family members of students, workers, diplomats, or military personnel